Chartered Professional Accountants of Ontario

 Members admitted in 2012 will be required to submit a CPD declaration for the year in which they became a Member.
 Both the annual minimum and a prorated amount of the overall 3 year cycle must be met.
 The annual CPD requirement is based on a calendar year.
 The annual minimum CPD requirement is 20 hours, including at least 10 hours of verifiable CPD.
 The overall three-year requirement is 120 hours of CPD, at least half of which must be verifiable.

-Retired means the Member has ceased full-time practice, full-time employment or full-time business activity and the sum of the Member’s age and the total number of years of aggregate membership in the Institute or the Institute and Recognized Professional Accounting Body, equals or exceeds “85”.
+Retired means the Member has ceased full-time practice, full-time employment or full-time business activity and the sum of the Member’s age and the total number of years of aggregate membership in CPA Ontario or CPA Ontario and a Recognized Professional Accounting Body, equals or exceeds “85”.

 Retired Members Exempt from CPD Requirements